alextreib/CarND-Traffic-Sign-Classifier-Project/README.md

 ![Enhanced LeNet Architecture](doc/lenet_architecture.jpg)

-The detailled architecture with Padding, Pooling, ReLU, dropout and filtersize are documented in the code. (see ipython or html)
+The detailed architecture with padding, pooling, activation functions, dropout and filtersize are documented in the code cell 7.

 This specific architecture is chosen because it performs under all the tested variations (see below) the best possible.